Tax Depreciation for Fair Value Properties in UAE (Ministerial Decision No. 173 of 2025)

 Prepare Documentation

-• Keep records of original cost, opening values, and TWDV for every property.
+• In addition, always keep records of the original cost, along with opening values and the TWDV for every property.

 Align Financial Reporting

-• Adjust for deferred taxes, planning forecasts, and tax accounting disclosures.
+• Additionally, adjust for deferred taxes, while also considering planning forecasts and related tax accounting disclosures.

 Need Expert Guidance?